dlkeng/Arduino_DLK_L99DZ200G/README.md

-Once the onboard MCU was disabled, an external Arduino-based MCU board (an Arduino Nano, or Arduino Nano Every or Teensy 3.1) was connected to various test points on the AEK-MOT-MR200G1 and AEK-MOT-TK200G1 boards to provide various connectivity to the L99DZ200G device.
+Once the onboard MCU was disabled, an external Arduino-based MCU board (an Arduino Nano, or Arduino Nano Every or Teensy 3.1) was connected to various test points on the AEK-MOT-MR200G1 and AEK-MOT-TK200G1 boards to provide various connectivity to control the L99DZ200G device.

 Additionally, in order for the external Arduino-based MCU board to manage the appropriate wake-up from the sleep modes of the L99DZ200G device, a MOSFET transistor was added to the